Why does B$_{12}$H$_{12}$-icosahedron need two electrons to be stable: A first-principles electron-correlated investigation of B$_{12}$H$_{n}$ ($n=$6,12) clusters: Results and Discussion

 \subsubsection{Deformed chain{}}

-The neutral chain-type isomer of B$_{12}$H$_{12}$ considered in this work is named as ``deformed chain'', because of its three-dimensional structure similar to that of a curved (and not straight) chain (see Fig.{} \ref{fig:optimized-geometries}(c)) The geometry of this isomer shown in Fig.{} \ref{fig:optimized-geometries}(c) was optimized using the DFT, in which we employed the B3LYP exchange-correlation functional, along with the 6-31+G{*} basis set, and the final structure belongs to the $C_{2}$ point group.
+The neutral chain-type isomer of B$_{12}$H$_{12}$ considered in this work is named as ``deformed chain'', because of its three-dimensional structure similar to that of a curved (and not straight) chain (see Fig.{} \ref{fig:optimized-geometries}(c)) The geometry of this isomer called deformed-chain-1 shown in Fig.{} \ref{fig:optimized-geometries}(c) was optimized using the DFT, in which we employed the B3LYP exchange-correlation functional, along with the 6-31+G{*} basis set, and the final structure belongs to the $C_{2}$ point group.
 We also performed the vibrational frequency analysis at the same level of theory, which predicted this structure to be a stable one.
 The average nearest-neighbor B-B distance is 1.68 $\text{Å}$, while the B-H bond length is 1.22 $\text{Å}$.

-However, when we performed the geometry optimization at the CCSD/cc-pVDZ level of theory, we obtained a totally different deformed-chain structure depicted in Fig. \ref{fig:optimized-geometries}(d), with a planar geometry, and $C_{2h}$ point group.
+However, when we performed the geometry optimization at the CCSD/cc-pVDZ level of theory, we obtained a totally different deformed-chain structure called deformed-chain-2, as depicted in Fig. \ref{fig:optimized-geometries}(d), with a planar geometry, and $C_{2h}$ point group.
 This isomer has average B-B and B-H bond lengths of 1.68 $\text{Å}$, and 1.24 $\text{Å}$ , respectively.
 However, on performing vibrational frequency analysis at the same level of theory, we found that the structure is unstable.

-Because the structure of Fig.{} \ref{fig:optimized-geometries}(c) was found to be stable at the DFT-B3LYP level of theory, we also computed its optical absorption spectrum using the TDDFT approach, at the same level of theory, and the results are presented in Fig.{} \ref{fig:optics-deformed-chain} and Table \ref{tab:wfs-deformed-chain}.
+Because deformed-chain-1 (Fig.{} \ref{fig:optimized-geometries}(c)) was found to be stable at the DFT-B3LYP level of theory, we also computed its optical absorption spectrum using the TDDFT approach, at the same level of theory, and the results are presented in Fig.{} \ref{fig:optics-deformed-chain} and Table \ref{tab:wfs-deformed-chain}.

-From the excited-state wave functions presented in Table \ref{tab:wfs-deformed-chain}, it is obvious that the peaks appearing in the absorption spectra are mainly due to the single excitations from the HOMO of the isomer.
+From the excited-state wave functions presented in Table \ref{tab:wfs-deformed-chain}, it is obvious that the peaks appearing in the absorption spectrum are mainly due to the single excitations from the HOMO of the isomer.
 The absorption starts with a intense peak at 3.16 eV, dominated by the transition $\arrowvert H\rightarrow L\rangle$.
 It is followed by a shoulder peak near 4.80 eV due to the transition $\arrowvert H\rightarrow L+2\rangle$, while the most intense peak near 5.36 eV is characterized by the transition $\arrowvert H\rightarrow L+5\rangle$.
 All the orbitals of this isomer are non-degenerate.